Multi-charmed and singled charmed hadrons from coalescence: yields and ratios in different collision systems at LHC: Hybrid hadronization by coalescence and fragmentation

-The widths of the Wigner function $f_H$ are fixed by using the relation with the size of the hadron and in particular to the root mean square charge radius of the hadron, $\langle r^2\rangle_{ch}= \sum_{i=1}^{N} Q_i\langle(x_i-X_{cm})^2\rangle$ with $N=2,3$ for mesons and baryons respectively; see ref.\cite{Plumari:2017ntm,Minissale:2020bif} for single-charmed mesons and baryons.
-The mean square charge radius of mesons and single charmed baryons used in this work have been taken from quark model \cite{Hwang:2001th,Albertus:2003sx}.
-The corresponding widths for heavy hadron are shown in Table \ref{table:param}.
+The widths of the Wigner function $f_H$ are fixed by using the relation with the size of the hadron and in particular to the root-mean-square charge-radius of the hadron, $\langle r^2\rangle_{ch}= \sum_{i=1}^{N} Q_i\langle(x_i-X_{cm})^2\rangle$ with $N=2,3$ for mesons and baryons respectively; see ref.\cite{Plumari:2017ntm,Minissale:2020bif} for single-charmed mesons and baryons.
+The mean square charge radius of mesons and single charmed baryons used as reference come from quark model \cite{Hwang:2001th,Albertus:2003sx}.
+The widths for heavy hadron used in this work are shown in Table \ref{table:param}.
+The corresponding mean square charge radii evaluated from these widths have values within the uncertainties coming from the quark models calculation mentioned above.
 In table \ref{tab:widths_multi} we report the widths and radii for multi-charm hadrons.
 To fix the widths values of the Wigner function in the case of multi-charmed hadrons (\Xicc and $\Omega_{ccc}$) we start from the frequency $\omega$ of the single charmed hadrons, \Xic and $\Omega_c$ respectively; and then we calculate the widths with a scaling from the frequency and the new reduced masses according to Eq.\ref{Eq:sigma_omega}.

 As known from previous works on coalescence \cite{Minissale:2015zwa,Plumari:2017ntm,Cao:2015hia,Gossiaux:2009mk,Oh:2009zj} the coalescence probability decreases at increasing $p_T$, this behaviour let the the standard independent fragmentation to be the dominant hadronization process for the production at high $p_T$.
 Hence, the inclusion of the hadronization by fragmentation is necessary to describe correctly the transition to the high momentum regime but does not affect significantly the yield.
 In our approach the smooth transition from low to high $p_T$ regime is given by introducing a fragmentation probability $P_{frag}(p_T)$.
 As done in Ref.\cite{Plumari:2017ntm,Minissale:2020bif} we start from the probability that one charm quark can hadronize by coalescence and we assume that charm quarks that do not hadronize via coalescence are converted to hadrons by fragmentation.
 The fragmentation probability is given by $P_{frag}(p_T)=1- P^{tot}_{coal}(p_T)$, where $P^{tot}_{coal}$ is the total coalescence probability.
 Notice that with the same approach used in \cite{Plumari:2017ntm,Minissale:2020bif} the coalescence probability for a charm quark to hadronize via coalescence is forced to be 1 at $p_T \approx 0$.
 The hadron momentum spectra from the charm parton fragmentation is given by: